Corynactis

 Corynactis is a genus of colonial anthozoans similar in appearance to sea anemones and in body format to scleractinian stony corals.
 These animals are cnidarians in the family Corallimorphidae.
-Large unidentified polyps of this genus feed on the crown-of-thorns seastar Acanthaster planci and may help control the crown-of-thorns population.
+A species thought to belong to this genus feed on the crown-of-thorns seastar Acanthaster planci and may help control the crown-of-thorns population, but these are now known as Paracorynactis hoplites.

 Species

 Species so far described in this genus include: